 New gene sequencing technology (NexGen RNA-Seq) allows the measurement of changes in the activity or expression of thousands of genes.
 Waggoner Center labs are using this rapidly evolving technology to determine gene expression changes in humans with alcohol use disorder and in animal models of addiction.
 This information is used in conjunction with online databases to identify approved drugs that could be repurposed for treating substance use disorders.
 This work has identified neuroinflammatory pathways as being especially important in alcohol dependence.
 This finding has led to testing of approved anti-inflammatory agents, such as phosphodiesterase inhibitors, as potential treatments.

 To prevent or reverse the process of addiction, investigators research the molecular targets responsible for drug actions on brain cells.
 Center researchers examine potential targets in test tube assays as well as in experimental animals with genetic changes in key molecules.
 This data will be useful in designing novel therapeutic approaches to addiction.

-The FDA has approved the drugs disulfiram, naltrexone and acamprosate in the treatment of alcohol dependence, but none of these medications has shown strong, consistent effects in clinical trials.
-Given the need for more effective treatments, the center uses emerging research in addiction neurobiology to identify new candidates for drug development.
+The Food and Drug Administration has approved disulfiram, naltrexone and acamprosate for the treatment of alcohol dependence, but none of these medications has shown strong, consistent effects in clinical trials.

-Progress in alcohol and addiction research requires better education and focused training of future scientists.
-Members are committed to this endeavor, developing new courses in addiction biology for undergraduate and graduate students.
-Additionally, the university has designated endowment funds to train graduate students in this research field.
-In the long run, this may have the greatest impact of all of the Waggoner Center’s programs.
+Progress in addiction research requires education and focused training of future scientists in state-of-the art approaches to the problem.
+Members are committed to this endeavor, developing new courses in the neurobiology of substance use disorders for undergraduate and graduate students.
+Additionally, the university has designated substantial endowment funds to train graduate students in this research field.
+In the long run, this may have the greatest impact of all of the center’s programs.